AndreasLrx/ecstasy/doc/Tutorial.md

 ## Using systems

-To create systems, you only have to create a new class inheriting the @ref ecstasy::ISystem class and implement the @ref ecstasy::ISystem::run method.
+To create systems, you only have to create a new class inheriting the @ref ecstasy::ISystem "ISystem" class and implement the @ref ecstasy::ISystem::run() "run()" method.

 For example here is how you would create a Movement system: